marco76/java-project-checklist/README.md

 - How the database data is tested?
 Mock, Memory DB, DB instance?

 Bugs
-o JIRA - Other
+- JIRA - Other

 Performance Tuning
-o VisualVM - JProfiler - Yourkit
+- VisualVM - JProfiler - Yourkit

 Documentation
 - Where to find the documentation?